Tuesday, March 9, 2021

 The term “Last Supper” is not found any place in Scripture, and it wasn’t a Catholic Communion Wafer with a cup of grape juice either.
 The Hebrew word for “Passover” (Pesach) means “The Victim.”
 In Greek, the word for “Passover” (Pascha) means “The Lamb.”

 *Explanation: the Greek word for “first” is “protos” which means “before,” or “beginning.”
-The word “day,” and the word “feast,” are both italicized in the KJV, because the word was added by the English translators.
+The word “day,” and the words “feast of,” are both italicized in the KJV, and thus were added by the English translators.
 Therefore, this was before the seven days of unleavened bread.
-Here is how it is rendered in the King James Version:
+Here is how it should be rendered:

-Matthew 26:17 Now the first [day] of the [feast] of unleavened bread the disciples came to Jesus, saying unto him, Where wilt thou that we prepare for thee to eat the passover?
+Matthew 26:17 Now before unleavened bread, the disciples came to Yahuwshuwa, saying unto him, Where will you that we prepare for you to eat the Passover?

 Since the word “day,” was not originally in the Greek Textus Receptus, and neither is the word “feast,” this rendering causes confusion, because it leads the reader to believe that this was on the first day of the 15th of Abib.
 However, as already noted, the word “first,” (protos) means “before.”
 Matthew 26:17 is not describing the first day of the “Feast” of Unleavened Bread.
 It is describing “before” the seven “days,” of Unleavened Bread.